 Today’s review is of CashCrate, one of the more popular online survey panels, which compensate members for taking surveys and completing various offers.
 The company has been in business for the last seven years.

 Despite that, we still hear a lot about people questioning how legitimate this company is.
 While scam versus legit debate is what all online survey panels have to be subjected to, I guess the regularity of this concern pops up is because of the popularity of CashCrate in recent times.

 I became a member of CC about 6 years ago.
 On this ground, I think I am qualified enough to see that the company is no scam, after observing the interactions between the company and me over the last 6 years as a member, from the perspective of an active survey participant.

 It duly pays out on surveys completed, even though I think its payout is on the lower scale of the industry standard.
 Typically, a survey completed would fetch you around $1-$5.

 We will get to that later, but first, let’s find out about the company behind the site.

 The website was established in 2006 in Las Vegas, and today it continues to operate out from there.

-The website states that its membership is in excess of 2 millions internationally, which is just about fair when you look at the company’s position in the popularity chart drawn up by independent rating company.
+The website states that its membership is in excess of 2 million internationally, which is just about fair when you look at the company’s position in the popularity chart drawn up by an independent rating company.

 Better Business Bureau’s Rating